Developer(s) – From Software

 I knew that this was a particularly bad game from the very beginning, given how terrible it handles in terms of controls.
 The controls are particularly stiff, making moving around an immense chore.
-Also, like Dark Souls II for example (but again, to a much greater extent than the former), combat isn’t very fluent and has severely effected the quality of the final product
+Also, like Dark Souls II for example (but again, to a much greater extent than the former), combat isn’t very fluent and has severely affected the quality of the final product.

 Lifespan – 3/10

 Even if there are gamers out there who can make it past half an hour, the game can be made to last from 15 to 20 hours, which for an RPG, is unacceptable.
 Famitsu states in their review of this game that it could have done with being in development for a little while longer, but I personally feel as if it would have better if the game hadn’t been in development at all.

 The story of Eternal Ring follows the story of Cain Morgan who has been sent to the Island of No Return to find a ring.
 I think the story will appeal to anyone who genuinely can’t think of a fantasy story that involves a magic ring.
 Although there were certain aspects of Dark Souls II that were reminiscent of the Lord of the Rings mythos, this is a blatant rip-off.

 The only aspect that saves this game from being completely unoriginal is its unique combat system involving magic rings, but other than that, there is nothing else in this game to make it stand out for the right reasons.
 Like with many generic RPGs, the only other thing unique about it is how mind-numbingly bad it is.